-The overall picture of early school leaving, and in particular of school drop-outs, throughout Italy has for years been the subject of attention and concrete action to stem a particularly critical phenomenon.
+The overall picture of early school leaving, and in particular of school drop-outs, throughout Italy has been the subject of attention and concrete actions for years, being a particularly critical phenomenon that should be contained.

 Currently, almost all European countries have policies promoting second chance education for early leavers, and most of them support early leavers through targeted education, career guidance and through Youth Guarantee-related initiatives that aim to help early leavers re-enter the education and training system.

-A close look at the trend in early school leavers from education and training shows a steady decline in the drop-out rate over the last decade, as confirmed by 2019 data.
-The European Commission's Education and Training 2020 Monitoring Report shows that Italy's early school leaving rate is still among the highest in the EU, especially in the south and among foreign-born youth.
-The percentage of young people in the 18-24 age group leaving education and training early was 13.5 % in 2019, down from 14.5 % in 2018, confirming the downward trend.
-While below the national target of 16 %, the early school leaving rate remains well above the EU average of 10.2 % and is a considerable distance from the EU 2020 benchmark of 10 %.
-The rates vary considerably between regions, from 9.6 % in the North-East to 16.7 % in the South.
-Boys are more likely than girls to leave school early (15,4 % compared to 11,3 %).
-The school drop-out rate for 18-24 year olds born abroad is 32,5 %, almost three times higher than for those born in Italy (11,3 %) and considerably higher than the EU average of 22,2 %.
-To combat early school leaving, central and peripheral school administrations, regions and local authorities have intervened in recent years with dedicated and systemic measures, allocating resources and promoting guidelines, analyses and actions.
-The Ministry of Education has set up a steering committee to combat early school leaving and, through specific guidelines, considered it necessary to take effective administrative and educational actions to minimise the factors that lead to early school leaving, particularly in certain Italian regions where the economic and social gaps that lead to cultural deprivation and, consequently, higher drop-out and abandonment rates are more evident.
+The Ministry of Education and Merit has set up a steering committee to combat early school leaving through specific guidelines, considered necessary to take effective administrative and educational actions to minimise the factors that lead to early school leaving, particularly in certain Italian regions where the economic and social gaps lead to cultural deprivation and, consequently, to higher drop-out and abandonment rates.
 In order to combat early school leaving and drop-out, it is deemed necessary to allocate economic resources aimed not only at creating more suitable learning environments, both in terms of school structure and technological equipment, but also at launching methodological experiments able to renew subject teaching, making it more responsive to young people's learning styles, along with strengthening basic learning, the firm acquisition of which is an indispensable condition for continuing studies.

 Education: main measures to prevent early school leaving

 In the framework of the National Operational Programme For Schools - Skills and Learning Environment 2014-2020, resources amounting to 2.8 billion euro have been allocated with more than 52,343 projects financed throughout the country in favour of 8,000 schools for the training of more than 2 million 392 thousand students, teachers and adults.
-The Ministry of Education financed 1,600 projects to combat factors related to school drop-outs in the area of social inclusion and combating hardship in particularly disadvantaged areas.
+The Ministry of Education and Merit financed 1,600 projects to combat factors related to school drop-outs in the area of social inclusion and combating hardship in particularly disadvantaged areas.
 1,273 projects regarded social integration and reception to specifically counter school drop-out.
-These projects involved all the regions of Italy, from the less developed to transition regions to the more developed.
-An investment in line with the EU strategy for smart, sustainable, inclusive growth and the implementation of social economic cohesion of territories.
+These projects involved all the regions of Italy, from the less developed, to the transition, to the more developed ones.
+An investment in line with the EU strategy for smart, sustainable, inclusive growth and for the implementation of the social economic cohesion of territories.
 The Intervention Plan for reducing territorial gaps in education was presented in 2020.
-It is aimed at schools in the regions of Calabria, Campania, Puglia, Sardegna and Sicilia and sees the implementation of measures to improve learning outcomes.
+It is aimed at schools in the regions of Calabria, Campania, Puglia, Sardinia and Sicily and sees the implementation of measures to improve learning outcomes.
 Initially, it will be undertaken with the Campania and Sicily regions and will then be promoted and disseminated to the other regions.
-The plan is defined in close collaboration with the Regional School Offices, local authorities and research bodies (INVALSI, INDIRE) and includes, as a preliminary phase, the promotion of a comparison with the Regional School Offices and the competent Councillors of the regions concerned in order to analyse the data and the interventions currently in the field; a more detailed analysis of the situation with the data available to INVALSI; integrate the analysis with the data available to the Ministry of Education and the local authorities; coordinate the projects underway and in development; agree on a number of process and result objectives in the medium term.
+The plan is defined in close collaboration with the Regional School Offices, local authorities and research bodies (INVALSI, INDIRE) and includes, as a preliminary phase, the promotion of a comparison with the Regional School Offices and the competent Councillors of the regions, which are involved in order to analyse the data and the interventions currently in the field; a more detailed analysis of the situation with the data available to INVALSI; integrate the analysis with the data available to the Ministry of Education and Merit and the local authorities; coordinate the projects underway and in development; agree on a number of process and result objectives in the medium term.
 The FaSI - Fare Scuola Insieme research report analyses databases containing good practices against early school leaving based on prevention, intervention and compensation strategies.

-In the FaSI research report different databases of good practices related with school dropouts are analysed.
+Different databases of good practices related with school dropouts are analysed in the FaSI research report.
 Among these we could mention:

 - Gold database of INDIRE that collects the experiences realized in Italian schools of every kind and level to spread the pedagogical knowledge heritage produced by schools.
 It focuses on different fields, from environmental education, to emotional development, new technologies and so on and it contains more than 700 educational experiences.
 Many of the selected materials from schools are downloadable.

-- The Heritage and Interculture project, that represents a national observatory on the experiences realized in cultural institutions, particularly those from museums, in partnership with schools, district centres for adult education, local bodies, organisations and research institutes.
-The aim is to report those projects that are identified as good practices for their methodologies and contents, to offer a comprehensive picture of the activities that proof the commitment to make the cultural heritage more accessible.
+- The Heritage and Interculture project, which represents a national observatory on the experiences realized in cultural institutions, particularly those from museums, in partnership with schools, district centres for adult education, local bodies, organisations and research institutes.
+The aim is to report those projects that are identified as good practices for their methodologies and contents, to offer a comprehensive picture of the activities that provethe commitment to make the cultural heritage more accessible.

 - The database on the school projects in Lombardia by ORIM – Regional Observatory for Integration and Multiethnicity, that collects all those projects that involve student of foreign origin, including the projects targeting dropout and dispersion.